 The parks and recreation budget for the City of Hillsdale is used almost entirely for the maintenance and programming of its parks.
-The budget for 2018-19 is \$140,000.00.
+The budget for 2024-25 is \$157,000.00.
 Capital outlays are also made for capital improvements to existing facilities, development and construction of new facilities, preparation of grant applications, and development of new recreational opportunities.
-Hillsdale Township does not have a parks and recreation budget at this time.